gee-community/arcgis-earthengine-toolbox/README.md

 # arcgis-earthengine-toolbox
 An ArcGIS Pro toolbox for connection to Google Earth Engine

-**NOTICE: This is an community project and is not an officially supported Google project.
+**DISCLAIMER: This is an community project and is not an officially supported Google project.
 You are welcome to use it, but we do not guarantee stability.**

 A set of open source Python scripts that wrap functionality of the Python GEE API, that can be added to ArcGIS Pro desktop application as a Python toolbox.
 These scripts would present simple GUIs to users of ArcGIS Pro that would help them to:
 * Connect to GEE for data visualization and limited processing within the ArcGIS Pro application